 CorVel serves a diverse group of customers, which include insurers, TPAs, self-administered employers, government agencies, municipalities, state funds, and numerous other stakeholders in the health care industry.
 CorVel provides workers' compensation services to virtually any size employer and in any state or region of the United States.
-No single customer represented more than 10% of revenues in fiscal 2022, or in fiscal years ended March 31, 2021 and 2020.
-One customer accounted for 10% or more of accounts receivable as of March 31, 2022 and 2021.
+No single customer represented more than 10% of revenues in fiscal 2023, or in the fiscal years ended March 31, 2022 and 2021.
+One customer accounted for 10% or more of accounts receivable as of March 31, 2023 and 2022.
 Many claims management decisions in workers' compensation are the responsibility of the local claims office of national or regional insurers.
 The Company's national branch office network enables the Company to market and offer its services at both a local and national account level, though the Company placed increasing emphasis on national account marketing.
 The sales and marketing activities are conducted primarily by account executives located in key geographic areas.